ietf-wg-cellar/matroska-specification/notes.md

 # Matroska Versioning

 Matroska is based on the principle that a reading application does not have to support 100% of the specifications in order to be able to play the file.
-A Matroska file therefore contains version indicators that tell a reading application what to expect.
+Therefore, a Matroska file contains version indicators that tell a reading application what to expect.

 It is possible and valid to have the version fields indicate that the file contains